ondyari/FaceForensicsDataProcessing/README.md

 ### Download

 Use the download-FaceForensics.py script to download the dataset you are interested in.
-You can choose to download H.264 lossless compressed and raw videos, the original videos as well as the self-reenactment images that were used for our refinement task.
+You can choose to download H.264 lossless compressed and raw videos, the original videos as well as the cropped self-reenactment images that were used for our refinement task.
 Note that the dataset size is ~130gb for lossless compressed and ~3,5tb for raw videos.
 For more information about the download script usage, use the '-h' option.